ibm-cloud-docs/openshift/openshift_ingress.md

 {: screen}

 **Custom domain:** To use a custom domain instead, you can set up a CNAME record to map your custom domain to the IBM-provided domain.
 1. Create a custom domain.
 To register your custom domain, work with your Domain Name Service (DNS) provider or [{{site.data.keyword.cloud_notm}} DNS](/docs/dns?topic=dns-getting-started).
 If you want to use different subdomains for your apps, register the custom domain as a wildcard domain, such as `*.custom_domain.net`.
-Note that domains are limited to 255 characters or fewer.
+Note that domains are limited to 255 characters or fewer in Kubernetes version 1.19 or earlier, and 130 characters or fewer in Kubernetes version 1.20 or later.
 2. Define an alias for your custom domain by specifying the IBM-provided domain as a Canonical Name record (CNAME).
 To find the IBM-provided Ingress domain, run `ibmcloud oc cluster get --cluster <cluster_name>` and look for the **Ingress subdomain** field.

 ### Step 3: Select TLS termination